-- Employer responsibility for the conduct of their employees.
-Social media tools, such as emails and smart phones, mean that bullying between employees can more easily be conducted out of working hours and off work premises - is a manager still responsible?
+- Conduct outside of work: Social media tools, such as smart phones and social networking sites, can be used so that bullying between staff can more easily be conducted out of working hours and away from work premises.

 The way forward

-- Update bullying and disciplinary policies to include guidance on the use of social media - for example, clearly state what behaviour is unacceptable.
+- Update bullying and disciplinary policies: An employer should include guidance on the use of social media.
+For example, it should clearly state what behaviour is unacceptable.
 This might include the use of offensive or intimidating language directed at another employee on social networking sites.

-- Consider widening your bullying policies to cover cyber bullying outside the workplace.
-This should be done in consultation with your employee representatives or trade unions where appropriate.
+Also, an employer should consider widening its bullying policy to cover cyber bullying outside the workplace.
+This should be done in consultation with employee or trade union representatives.

-- Monitor electronic activity, such as emails and social networking sites, if employees report instances of cyber bullying.
-Remember, monitoring must be done with the full knowledge of those employees being monitored (see the Acas guide on 'Data protection').
+- Monitor electronic activity: An employer can check emails and social networking sites if an employee reports instances of cyber bullying.
+But, an employer must monitor with the full knowledge of those employees being watched (see the Acas guide Social media, defamation, data protection and privacy).

-Acas Senior Guidance Editor, Adrian Wakeling, talks about social media in the workplace.
+Acas Senior Policy Advisor Adrian Wakeling talks about social media in the workplace.